 The detail sander is an ideal choice for those small, delicate projects where precision is more important than power.
 Due to its’ small size it can fit into much tighter spaces than larger options like drum or belt sanders.
 This is important for those craft type projects where you don’t want to damage or remove too much material.

 The design is typically triangular with the sandpaper oscillating at a high rate of speed.
 The angles lend themselves to fitting into small spaces and around corners where you need to be careful what you are contacting.
 Sometimes they are even referred to as “thumb sanders” because of this ability to work in tight quarters.
-This quality is the biggest reason they are so popular today.

 Tips for using these finishing sanders